Makesmith Workshop is

 Current Theme: Woodworking

 Carve into the world of woodworking!
 Explore simple processes, with both modern and historic tools, such as sawing, carving or hammering.
 You may even get a chance to create a simple dovetail joint.
-Stop by and make something with us!
+This theme runs through April, so be sure to stop by and make something with us!

 Teaching Kids to Create & Craft